darlanmendonca/generator-bitch/README.md

 yo bitch nameProject
 ```

-After install node dependencies (and bower, if you use client too), running your project using default task on Gulp, running:
+After install dependencies (with npm and/or bower), running your project using default task on Gulp, running:

 ```sh
 gulp